TheOdinProject/curriculum/rails/project_sinatra.md

 1. The UI-implementation is up to you this time.
 Keeping them text-based is acceptable, but now that we're on the web you can branch out with images to make something a little nicer.
 2. You'll probably want to go over the use of "sessions" within Sinatra again.
 Check the [README](http://www.sinatrarb.com/intro.html#Using%20Sessions) and [here](https://learn.co/lessons/sinatra-mechanics-of-sessions-readme).
 3. Have fun!
 Don't forget to make all of your friends play your game!
-4. _Extra Credit_ The free Heroku account only allows a limited number of projects, unless you add a credit card to your account (they wont charge you, its just for identity confirmation).
+4. _Extra Credit_ The free Heroku account only allows a limited number of projects, unless you add a credit card to your account (they won't charge you, it's just for identity confirmation).
 If you _do_ add your information, you can have unlimited projects, but they still limit how many of them can be "awake" at one time.
-You might consider using sinatra to make yourself a simple web-portfolio so that you can store all of these apps in one project.
+You might consider using Sinatra to make yourself a simple web-portfolio so that you can store all of these apps in one project.

 ### Student Solutions